-Trickle irrigation, sometimes referred to as drip irrigation, is a low-pressure system that places water slowly and directly in the root zone of the desired plant, increasing the efficiency of the water applied.
+Trickle irrigation sometimes referred to as drip irrigation, is a low-pressure system that places water slowly and directly in the root zone of the desired plant, increasing the efficiency of the water applied.
 Trickle irrigation can reduce water usage by 30 to 70 percent compared to more traditional means of irrigation, such as overhead sprinklers or hand watering.

 Trickle irrigation systems are operated at pressures between five and 15 pounds per square inch (PSI).
 Drip tape or trickle tubes are usually laid to the side of the plant row or between two rows.

 Water seeps through small emitters that permit water to flow out of the pipe at a very slow rate.
-Emitters are located every four to 24 inches along the drip tape, depending on the desired wetting pattern and plant spacing.
+Emitters are located every four to 24 inches along with the drip tape, depending on the desired wetting pattern and plant spacing.

 Benefits of Trickle Irrigation

 - Water use is reduced.
 Plants need the same amount of water no matter what the delivery method.
 Trickle irrigation places the water at the roots, where plants can use it best.